cecat/util-watch/Arduino/hardware/README.txt

 		https://www.sparkfun.com/products/10116

-The fio has both a USB (for power only) and battery socket, so I keep it plugged into wall power via a standard USB power adapter and have a LiPo battery plugged in ffor backup in case of power outage.
+The Fio has both a USB (for power only) and battery socket, so I keep it plugged into wall power via a standard USB power adapter and have a LiPo battery plugged in ffor backup in case of power outage.
 Of course if power goes out the Raspberry Pi is dead, so for now the battery backup